bayzidc/GMSIS/README.md

 How to check a customer for bills?
 To check for bills, simply select a customer on the customer information table.
 Once a customer is selected, the bills table will be updated with the currently selected customer bill's.

+How to initiate a booking?
+Simply select a customer on the customer information table and click the button Create Booking.

 How to navigate to other modules or exit?
 Simply use the navigation bar at the top to simply switch between modules or if you require to log out.